In this #TrainingTuesday, we’re going to look at how to customize your WooCommerce checkout page for higher conversions.

 The native WooCommerce checkout page is only designed to capture payments – it is not designed to pacify the anxiety of shoppers and turn them into confident buyers.

-It’s not designed to answer their questions and cinch the deal with trust.
+It’s not designed to answer their questions and close the deal with trust.

 Therefore in this post, I’ll show you how to win the trust of your shoppers by customizing your WooCommerce checkout page.